xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 For these reasons, a different and more advanced compiler is recommended.

 Due to its small size, tcc is downloaded automatically if no existing C compiler is found.
-You can also install it manually bu using `.\make.bat -tcc` or `git clone https://github.com/vlang/tccbin_win thirdparty/tcc` from V's root folder.
+You can also install it manually by using `./make.bat -tcc` or `git clone https://github.com/vlang/tccbin_win thirdparty/tcc` from V's root folder.